|

 -

-- Both two times we found the spider were it was resting on its nest/egg sac
+- Both two times we found the spiders when they were resting on its nest/egg sac

 built by curled fresh leaf and silks.
 Both spiders did not move even a small